ansible/ansible/docs/docsite/rst/windows_setup.rst

       New-WSManInstance -ResourceURI "winrm/config/Listener" -SelectorSet $selector_set -ValueSet $value_set

-  To see the other options with this powershell cmdlet, see `New-WSManInstance <https://docs.microsoft.com/en-us/powershell/module/microsoft.wsman.management/new-wsmaninstance?view=powershell-5.1>`_.
+  To see the other options with this PowerShell cmdlet, see `New-WSManInstance <https://docs.microsoft.com/en-us/powershell/module/microsoft.wsman.management/new-wsmaninstance?view=powershell-5.1>`_.

 ..
 Note:: When creating a HTTPS listener, an existing certificate needs to be